What “Motel View” Knows About Marketing: Favatars 2010

 Williams’ characters faxed Malone’s imaginary times to New Zealand newspapers, who then published them in the small-print results on sports pages.
 However, when Malone’s name was left off the team for the upcoming Olympics, there began a national outcry.
 He was substantially quicker than most of the country’s talent; why was he not to compete?

-You couldn’t do exactly this today: the Internet invented real time results reporting (like this and this), Ustream web broadcasts through which I’ve watched events from Texas whilst sitting in London, and instantaneous results syndication, ensure more honesty in sports reporting.
+You couldn’t do exactly this today: the Internet invented real time results reporting (like and this), Ustream web broadcasts through which I’ve watched events from Texas whilst sitting in London, and instantaneous results syndication, ensure more honesty in sports reporting.
 Malone’s existence would be discredited pretty quickly.
 However, Williams’ characters did several things right, given their time and place, in their invention of Malone that heightened his chances of succeeding.

-The makers of this Facebook profile did not.
+The makers of did not.

 This is assuming that the favatars appeared real.
 The profile above was brought to my attention yesterday by our favourite Frenchman, Ciaran Norris.
 That’s me in the photo, along with Lisa Myers, at a party in Edgware Road, London, in 2007.

-The fake picture along with the “likes” and interests of this girl (which she shares with some of her equally fake-looking friends) are stereotypically generic.
+The fake picture along with the “likes” and interests of this girl (which she shares with some of her ) are stereotypically generic.
 My best guess is that this was created by Al Marketing Guy in his cubicle, and he thought: “What do blond 23 year olds like?”
 (We so do still look 23.
 Yes we do, damn it).
 He came up with Pink, Beyonce, their mums, breast cancer awareness, Will Smith, house music and shoes.
 SHOES!!!!!

 I’m aware that the existence of this girl could still be proven.
 However, I’ve messaged her twice, written to her Facebook friends, and several people I know have sent her a friend request.
 Of the two responses I’ve had from her friends, one indicated that he doesn’t know who she is, and the other said, “Probably some spam bot, feel free to report them”.
 Hayley’s case doesn’t look good.